Hirlam/obsmon/INSTALL.md

 1. Install R. Chances are, it is available in your distributions repositories.
 2. Execute `./install` in the obsmon directory.
 This will install the needed R packages, provided that all system dependencies are fulfilled.
+If you want the installation of Obsmon to be completely separated from your current R environment, you can, alternatively, run `./install --local-install`.
    * There is unfortunately no robust way currently to programatically determine the *system* dependencies of the R packages.
 The script `install_sys_deps.sh`, located under `./utils/build`, should install all dependencies needed at SMHI, but it may ocasionally need to be updated (also, please see the [note about the "sf" R package](Note-about-the-"sf"-R-package:) further down in this document).
 3. Copy `config.toml.example` to `config.toml` and adapt it to your data paths.
    It is highly recommended to start out with only one experiment that doesn't